syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 {% endhighlight %}
 {% endtabs %}

-If the `recalculateRowHeight` set as true along with `rowIndex`, the row height can be reset based on the modified data.

-In the following example, row data is updated and `refreshRow` is called in `onPressed` callback of the `FlatButton`.
+In the below example, row data is refreshed along with its row height when the `refreshRow` is called in `onPressed` callback of the `FlatButton`.

 {% tabs %}
 {% highlight Dart %}